 "Both Fleischer and Disney had a great deal of respect for each other.
 The older man had pioneered many of the early innovations in the medium.
-The younger man, Disney, had wanted to be another Fleischer."Max And Dave Fleischer are two of the most prolific (sadly, mostly unknown to today's audiences) men to ever work in the History of Animation.
+The younger man, Disney, had wanted to be another Fleischer."Max And Dave Fleischer are two of the most prolific and influential (sadly, mostly unknown to today's audiences) men to ever work in the History of Animation.
 Getting their start off in the Silent Era, they pioneered one of the earliest attempts at blending live action and animation with their hit Out of the Inkwell series, starring Koko The Clown.
 They were also a top of the line animation studio in the 1930's and early 40's, producing such landmark hits like Betty Boop, the Popeye The Sailor cartoons, and eventually the Superman Theatrical Cartoons.

 History of the Fleischers